 Your electrician may recommend upgrades to your electrical system such as replacing certain outlets in the house with arc-fault circuit interrupters.
 Functionally, they’re similar to ground fault circuit interrupters (GFCI)—power outlets with “test” and “reset” buttons on them—which shut off electrical circuits when dangerous electrical currents, such as ground faults, are detected.

-Anthony’s-Cooling-Heating-Electrical is your leading provider of HVAC, indoor air quality and electrical services.
+Anthony’s-Cooling-Heating-Electrical is your leading provider of electrical services in Manatee & Sarasota Counties.
 Give us a call at (941) 347-0779 or fill out our contact form to schedule an appointment.